joeapodaca/surfs_up/README.md

 - The standard deviation is only .5 degrees from June to December.

 # Summary
 Although June has a higher max temperature and December has the lower min temperature the number of days for each is very small.
 The average temperature is actually very similar for the 2 months.
-The temperature
+The temperature in December shows that the surf and ice cream shop business is sustainable year-round.